foggy71/zxnext-dev-primer/README.md

 ## (Game Dev) Sprite Editor: Remy's Sprite Editor (Needs more investigation)

-[Remy's Sprite Editor](https://zx.remysharp.com/sprites/)  is a basic free online (works offline too) sprite editor that runs in the browser and seems to have basic functionality required.
+[Remy's Sprite Editor](https://zx.remysharp.com/sprites/)  is a beginner-friendly free online (works offline too) sprite editor that runs in the browser and seems to have basic functionality required.

 Options ruled out:

 - [UDGeeNext](https://www.specnext.com/forum/viewtopic.php?f=7&t=351) - Bundled with NextBuild.
 Windows-only so would require Wine or similar.
 Abandoned?

+For future consideration:

 - [Aseprite](https://www.aseprite.org) with [Spectre Plugins](https://github.com/spectrepaul/blog/tree/main) - Richly featured cross platform sprite editor, which I believe is free, if you compile from source.
 Spectre plugins make Next compatible assets.
 Compilation needs investigation - if easy could be good choice.

-For future consideration:

 - (New) [NextBuild Studio's Sprite Editor](https://github.com/em00k/NextBuildStudio) - New kid on the block.
 Currently in closed beta.

+## (Game Dev) Tile Map Editor: Remy's Tile Map Editor (Needs more investigation)

+[Remy's Tile Map Editor]([https://zx.remysharp.com/sprites/](https://zx.remysharp.com/sprites/#tiles))  is a beginner-friendly free online (works offline too) tile map editor that runs in the browser and seems to have basic functionality required.

+For future consideration
+- [Tiled](https://thorbjorn.itch.io/tiled) with [Spectre Plugins](https://github.com/spectrepaul/blog/tree/main) - Richly featured cross platform tile map editor which you can pay what you want.
+Spectre plugins make Next compatible assets.
+- (New) [NextBuild Studio's Map Editor](https://github.com/em00k/NextBuildStudio) - New kid on the block.
+Currently in closed beta.

 ## (Game Dev) Music/Sound Editor: Remy's AYFX Editor (Needs more investigation)

-[Remy's AYFX Editor](https://zx.remysharp.com/audio)  is a basic free online (works offline too) audio editor that runs in the browser and seems to have the basic functionality required.
+[Remy's AYFX Editor](https://zx.remysharp.com/audio)  is a beginner-friendly free online (works offline too) audio editor that runs in the browser and seems to have the basic functionality required.

 Options ruled out: